 It is very important to me that I give each student the tools they need to one day become an independent musician.
 My students do not merely memorize a series of piano pieces, but are taught the language of music so that they can one day fluently speak it on their own.

 I have now been teaching for over 20 years.
-I joined Central Louisiana Music Teachers Association as a Junior Member (college student) in 1998, and taught private piano lessons in Pineville, Louisiana until I made Texas my home in 2002.
-I am now an active member Conroe Music Teachers Association teaching private piano lessons in the Conroe/Woodlands area.
+I joined Central Louisiana Music Teachers Association as a Junior Member (college student) in 1998, and taught private piano lessons in Pineville, Louisiana until I made Texas my home.
+I now live in The Woodlands, Texas, as an active member of Conroe Music Teachers Association teaching private piano lessons in the Conroe/Woodlands area.
 I post my student's performances often on social media, and I feel like their results speak for themselves.
 To see them play, please visit my Social Media page.

 I studied piano from age 5 all the way through 12th grade with Mrs. Barbara Cockerham in Pineville, Louisiana.
 During this time, I participated and excelled in many local and state piano competitions and state music theory testing.